tjlytle/daemon-example/README.md

 containers needed, and allow you to use `mysql` and `beanstalkd` as the hostnames for those services.

 Since everything is CLI, the php container will exit immediately.
-To get a shell in the (really _a_) php container:
+Use `docker-compose run` to get a shell in the (really _a_) php container.
+You'll be dropped into the project root and your container will be on the same network as the other containers:

 `docker-compose run --rm php`

-You'll be dropped into the project root and your container will be on the same network as the other containers.

 To access the MySQL database via the cli client: